qlammalq/evil-footsteps/README.md

     field-of-view cancellation: a dot product calculation monitors the player's aim vector against the calculated position of the phantom footstep. if the origin enters the player's field of view (simulated by a dot product threshold), the sound sequence is terminated. this provides a responsive "hiding" mechanic.

-    surface awareness: a trace line is cast downwards from the potential sound origin to identify the ground material. util.GetSurfacePropName is used to dynamically select the appropriate sound script (e.g., "concrete.StepLeft").
+    surface awareness: a trace line is cast downwards from the potential sound origin to identify the ground material. util.GetSurfacePropName is used to dynamically select the appropriate sound script (e.g., concrete.StepLeft).

-    sound proxy emission: to ensure compatibility with lua-based sound replacers (such as dsteps or eft footsteps), a temporary info_target entity is spawned at the calculated sound position. entity:EmitSound is then called on this proxy. this method ensures that other lua scripts listening for entity sounds can intercept and replace them as intended. the proxy is safely removed after a short delay.
+    sound proxy emission: to ensure compatibility with lua-based sound replacers (such as dsteps or eft footsteps), a temporary info_target entity is spawned at the calculated sound position.
+Entity:EmitSound is then called on this proxy. this method ensures that other lua scripts listening for entity sounds can intercept and replace them as intended. the proxy is safely removed after a short delay.

     procedural pattering: a configurable burst system allows for sequences of footsteps. the "lerp toward player" option interpolates both volume and distance over the sequence, simulating an entity that is actively approaching the player.